ryansheehy0/Cheat_Sheets/Algorithms/sort_algorithms.md

 ## [Quadratic](#table-of-contents)

 ### [Bubble Sort](#table-of-contents)
+- Goes through the array and swaps adjacent elements to be in order
+- Loop again if there was a swap

 Goes through one element at a time, compares the adjacent element, and swaps them if they are in the wrong order.
 - O(n^2)
   - Small datasets ok-ish